 James Evans’ descendants continued living in the Halifax County area.
 Again, please note that Paul Heinegg has different information for the descendants of James Evans.
 Instead I’m using the genealogy provided by Deloris Williams which I believe is more accurate.
 James Evans had a son by the same name James Evans Jr (1750-1830) who lived in Halifax Co.
 James Jr had a son named Leven Evans (1775 – before 1850) who is the main source of the Evans found within the state-recognized Haliwa-Saponi tribe in Hollister.
 Leven Evans’ first wife was Kizzie but her maiden name is unknown.
 His second wife was Harriet Scott (b.
 1811).
 Harriet was from the same Scott family that her grandfather James Evans (1720-1786) enlisted in the Edgecombe Co militia with.
 Leven Evans’ descendants continued to intermarry with “core” families of the Haliwa-Saponi tribe including Richardson, Lynch, Silver, Mills, and Copeland.

-Deloris Williams also noted connections between Leven Evans’ son Archibald Evans (1793 – before 1870) and the descendants of Morris Evans-Jane Gibson here.
-However, recent DNA testing suggests that the descendants of Leven Evans are not related to Morris Evans/Jane Gibson.
+Recent DNA testing suggests that Leven Evans (1775-before 1850) is not a descendant of Morris Evans/Jane Gibson.
 At least 7 direct male lineal descendants of Morris Evans have done yDNA testing and their haplogroup is E-M2 which is a sub Saharan African haplogroup.
 At least one direct male lineal descendant of Leven Evans has done yDNA testing and his haplogroup is R1b which is Western European (most commonly Irish).
 This means we know that Leven Evans and Morris Evans do not share a common male Evans ancestor.
 But it’s possible that the Leven Evans branch may descend from a female Evans ancestor which would account for the different yDNA haplogroups.
 Like the paper trail, DNA results can offer a clue but not the full story about one’s heritage.